Tobacco taxation

 Did you know that

-• The World Health Organisation and the World Bank recommend raising tobacco tax.
-According to them, raising tobacco tax is one of the most efficient ways of cutting down the consumption of tobacco products.
+- Raising tobacco tax is one of the most efficient ways of cutting down the consumption of tobacco products.

-• The high price of tobacco prevents people from taking up smoking, increases the number of attempts to quit and reduces health differences between different demographic groups.
+- The high price of tobacco prevents people from taking up smoking, increases the number of attempts to quit and reduces health differences between different demographic groups.

-• According to the Word Bank, the health impact of the tax level should be priority in tobacco taxation.
+- According to the Word Bank, the health impact of the tax level should be priority in tobacco taxation.